danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 At this point the user no longer needs to look at the app, although it should show "something pleasing" if user is looking at it, maybe a horizontal bar animating the time remaining or something like that.

 At this point the user would find a comfortable place to sit or lie down where they will be undisturbed for the duration.
-I'm not sure if these instructions, along with the instruction to nasal breathe should be displayed somewhere in the app either before or after they make their selections.
-I don't want to confuse the user with too much details, particularly on a small phone screen.

 Then the app will play a calming audio voice saying "Breath in" (I don't know where to find such an asset).

 Then after the number of seconds have elapsed for breath-in that user selected, same calming audio voice says "Breath out" (again where to find audio asset?).

-Then after the duration has elapsed (although let it go past the duration if in the middle of a breath in breath out so they can complete their last breathe out cycle because it would be jarring to be interrupted in the middle), same calming voice says "All done".
+Then after the duration has elapsed, same calming voice says "All done".
 </aside>

 After submitting that prompt and a good deal of iteration to resolve issues, here are the results: